MUTED64/GeminiTranslate/README.md

 [中文版本文档](README_CN.md)

 This is a translation API written in Python that integrates with "immersive translation" plugin in browser, using the Google Gemini API, which is powered by Google's generative AI technology.
-It provides compatibility with the DeepLx interface.

 ## Usage

 To use the GeminiTranslate, follow the steps below:

-1. [Obtain a free API key from Google.](https://makersuite.google.com/app/apikey) You can configure the API key by replacing `"YOUR_API_KEY"` with your actual API key in `main.py`:
+1. [Obtain a free API key from Google.](https://makersuite.google.com/app/apikey) You can configure the API key by replacing `os.getenv('GOOGLE_API_KEY')` with your actual API key in `main.py`:

    ```python
    genai.configure(api_key="YOUR_API_KEY")